 We are happy to thank everyone who submits valid reports which help us improve the security of alwaysdata.
 However, only those that meet the following eligibility requirements may receive a monetary reward:

 Reports about vulnerabilities are examined by our security analysts.
 If you need to encrypt payload, we strongly recommend you to use the 0xDFDD2138A363986B GPG public key.
 Reports must be submitted using our ticketing interface available at https://admin.alwaysdata.com/support/.
+Please note that:

 Please avoid to report directly by email.